Bengisunz/pj-Bengisunz/index.md

 ## Final Week (Jan 7)

 [Here](https://github.com/MEF-BDA503/pj-Bengisunz/blob/master/files/foreignstudentstr.RData) is the data set that l used for the third question of final exam.
+The data set is about the numbers of foreign students based on their nationality.

 ## Week 5 (Nov 21)